richardimaoka/alpakka-blog-post/README.md

+## Opening

-## Brief 2-3 line introduction about why Cassandra and Alpakka could be interesting to users.
-Maybe mention a typical use case of that. (e.g.) You had to use Cassandra for scaling, and use
+Brief 2-3 line introduction about why Cassandra and Alpakka could be interesting to readers.
+Maybe mention a typical use case of that. (e.g.) You had to use Cassandra for scaling, and you need back-pressure not to destroy the system on peak load

 ## What Cassandra is, and why it matters the in stream processing context